gabeklein/expressive-mvc/README.md

 ```

 <sup><a href="https://codesandbox.io/s/example-using-method-wvrtu">View in CodeSandbox</a></sup>

-With this, we can interact with all different sorts of state!

 > **Note:** Method is also picky (ala `uses`), and will ignore values which don't already exist in state.